Soldering

 2. If your turnout is in a difficult location and hard to mount a frog polarity switch under the turnout.

-It is called a frog juicer.
+It is called a Frog Juicer.
 It comes in a single frog, dual frog, and a hex (six) frog configuration.
 Think of it as half an auto-reverse section controller.
 You're in luck, it is also about half the price!

-Frog juicers have no mechanical linkages, so they fit neatly under your layout.
+Frog Juicers have no mechanical linkages, so they fit neatly under your layout.
 They have no adjustments to make.
 If you use sprung point turnouts like the Peco Electrofrog, you won't even need a ground throw.
 If you take your time, it will take about 5 minutes to install one.

 It works with virtually all DCC systems.
 It does not work with DCC systems that put out less than 1.7A because 1.7A is the frog juicer's trip point.
 (Such systems are the Bachmann EZ-DCC and the Sprog II.)
 It may be possible to add boosters to low-current systems like these.